 The Muslim Hip-Hop Archives

 The Muslim Hip-Hop Archives brings together significant works by Muslim hip-hop artists from around the world.
-The archive begins with France, where my long-term research is based, but also expands across Europe, North America and Australia.
+The archive begins with France, where my long-term research is based, but also expands across Europe and North America.

-The term “Muslim” is used here in a broad, sociological and historical sense, encompassing a wide range of religious practices, cultural affiliations and inherited identities.
-Rather than policing belief or practice, the archive is concerned with documenting the lived experiences of Muslim youth in diasporic settings - experiences that may reference faith explicitly, indirectly, or not at all.
+The term ‘Muslim’ is used here in a broad, sociological and historical sense, encompassing a wide range of religious practices and cultural identities.
+Rather than monitoring belief or practice, the archive is concerned with documenting the lived experiences of Muslim youth in diasporic settings - experiences that may reference faith explicitly, indirectly, or not at all.

 Conceived as the first of its kind, The Muslim Hip-Hop Archives treats hip-hop as a cultural and historical archive in its own right – one that preserves memory, articulates political critique and documents the emotional worlds and everyday lives of young Muslims, especially those within marginalised contexts.